yksun/TACO/README.md

 - **With `--reference`**: The reference FASTA is passed to Redundans via `-r`.
 This enables reference-guided reduction and scaffolding, where Redundans uses the reference chromosome structure to order and orient contigs in addition to long-read evidence.

 - **Without `--reference`** (pure de novo): The reference is skipped entirely.
-Redundans uses only HiFi/long reads for scaffolding and gap closing.
+Redundans uses only HiFi/long reads for reduction, scaffolding, and gap closing.
 No reference sequences are involved.
 This is the standard mode for de novo genome assembly projects.

-If `redundans.py` is not installed, TACO falls back to a minimap2-based fragment removal for reduction and skips scaffolding/gap closing.
+If `redundans.py` is not installed, TACO keeps the minimap2-based fragment removal in 12D and skips Redundans entirely.

 ## Output Structure